ajosav/blinqpay/README.md

 }
 ````

-To configure the namespace where the generated file is saved, you can configure the namespace on the .env
+To configure the namespace where the generated file is saved, you can configure the namespace in the .env

 ```bash
 PROCESSOR_NAMESPACE = 'App\\Blinqpay\\Processors'
 ```

 ### Making payments with blinqpay
-This is where the auto routing feature of this package comes to play, the most suitable payment processor is used to process transactions based of the `reliability`, `currency` and `transaction` from your config `routing_rules`
+This is where the auto-routing feature of this package comes into play.
+The most suitable payment processor is used to process transactions based on the `reliability`, `currency` and `transaction_cost` from your config `routing_rules`

 Initiating a payment:
 ```php